Leitrim, County Down: Church of Immaculate Conception

-The Church of Immaculate Conception is the main centre for Catholic worship within Leitrim village, it is was originally constructed in 1786, atop land donated by the McCartan clan on the site of an old Mass rock.
+The Church of Immaculate Conception is the main centre for Catholic worship within Leitrim village, it was constructed in 1786, atop land donated by the McCartan clan on the site of an old Mass rock.
 The church was renovated for the first time in 1835, the original church was described as a plain, rectangular building, with open seats and a gallery.
 In 1840, a plot of land next to the church was purchased to be used as a burial ground.

 The church was then rebuilt under Rev. Arthur J. Finnegan in 1871, the architect, Timothy Heavy, with donations from the community, constructed a mosaic floor, marble steps, the Stations of the Cross and the church's stained glass windows.
 However the church's spire remained unfinished until it was subsequently completed in 1874.

 The church's interior was redecorated almost completely in 1924, although most of the work completed in the 1871 reconstruction remained untouched.

-The final renovation of the church took place in 1998.
+The final renovation of the church commenced on 3 February 1998, and was well into competition by 2 July 1998 when, as part of the Troubles, it was targeted by Loyalist arsonists, suffering damage which resulted in its closure and the halt of any work taking place at the time.
+Work did not recommence until 12 January 1999 and was completed in December of that year.
+On the 5 December, Most Rev. John McAreavey, Bishop of Dromore, accompanied by a large congregation, rededicated the Church.

 Leitrim railway station

 Leitrim railway station, opened on 24 March 1906, served as part of Great Northern Railway, linking Banbridge to Castlewellan.
 The station served the village for 49 years until its eventual closure on 2 May 1955.
-Following the closures of many smaller railway stations like Leitrim, the Great Northern Railway formally dissolved in may 1958.
+Following the closures of many smaller railway stations like Leitrim, the Great Northern Railway formally dissolved in May 1958.